D Street Traffic Calming Pilot Project

 • Traffic calming and pedestrian enhancements, including speed reduction markings, bulb-outs, and median crosswalk islands

-• New crosswalks at Laurel Ave. and 10th Street
+• New crosswalks at Laurel Avenue and 10th Street

 • New and enhanced bike lanes along D Street between Petaluma Boulevard South and the city limits